Evaluating LLM Agent Adherence to Hierarchical Safety Principles: A Lightweight Benchmark for Probing Foundational Controllability Components: Abstract

 \section{Abstract}

 Credible safety plans for advanced AI development require methods to verify agent behavior and detect potential control deficiencies early.
 A fundamental aspect is ensuring agents adhere to safety-critical principles, especially when these conflict with operational goals.
-Failure to prioritize such principles indicates a potential basic control failure.
-This paper introduces a lightweight, interpretable benchmark methodology using a simple grid world to evaluate an LLM agent's ability to uphold a predefined, high-level safety principle (e.g., ``never enter hazardous zones") when faced with conflicting lower-level task instructions.
-We probe whether the agent reliably prioritizes the inviolable directive, testing a foundational controllability aspect of LLMs.
-This pilot study demonstrates the methodology's feasibility, offers preliminary insights into agent behavior under principle conflict, and discusses how such benchmarks can contribute empirical evidence for assessing controllability.
-We argue that evaluating adherence to hierarchical principles is a crucial early step in understanding our capacity to build governable AI systems.
+This paper introduces a lightweight, interpretable benchmark to evaluate an LLM agent's ability to uphold a high-level safety principle when faced with conflicting task instructions.
+Our evaluation of six LLMs reveals two primary findings: (1) a quantifiable ``cost of compliance'' where safety constraints degrade task performance even when compliant solutions exist, and (2) an ``illusion of compliance'' where high adherence often masks task incompetence rather than principled choice.
+These findings provide initial evidence that while LLMs can be influenced by hierarchical directives, current approaches lack the consistency required for reliable safety governance.